OWASP/Top10/2021/docs/A02_2021-Cryptographic_Failures.ja.md

     non-cryptographic hash functions used when cryptographic hash functions are needed?

--   Are deprecated cryptographic padding methods such as PCKS number 1 v1.5 in use?
+-   Are deprecated cryptographic padding methods such as PKCS number 1 v1.5 in use?

 -   Are cryptographic error messages or side channel information